frandieguez/frandieguez.com/README.md

     └── README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+2.  **`/content`**: This directory contains all the markdown files with posts and all static files, like images for all the posts.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+2.  **`/src`**: This directory contains all the code related what is seeing at the front-end of the site (what you see in the browser) such the site header or a page template.

 3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.